Every week, I almost always answer the question, “Should my business be on Pinterest?”

 Audience Insights – you can see how large your audience is and what other interests they have to further connect with them.

-Analytics – Pinterest has their own analytics metrics to help you understand how your business is doing.
+Analytics – Pinterest has its own analytics metrics to help you understand how your business is doing.

 Trends – research upcoming trends and see just how popular they are on Pinterest and when.